Azure/monaco-kusto/README.md

 ## Changelog

-### 3.3.13
+### 4.0.0

-- fix: update monaco-editor-core and monaco-editor version to 0.24.0
+- BREAKING CHANGE: update monaco-editor-core and monaco-editor version to 0.24.0

 ### 3.3.12